Daniel J. Frey

 You angered me.

-The bully is only stopped when we seek justice over me.
+The bully is only stopped when we seek justice over them.

 Justice comes right quick.